A New home is as good as money in the bank! No other investment gives you the financial leverage you gain when you own a home!

 Why should you choose a member of the HBA of The Upper Peninsula to be your builder or remodeler?
 What does Membership in the HBA mean?

 The quality of your new home will largely be determined by the abilities of your builder.
 An important indicator of professionalism is whether the builder belongs to an association similar to the HBA.
-Becoming a dues-paying ember of such an organization usually means that the builder is an establish member of the community who cares about the industry as a whole, not just his or her bottom line.
+Becoming a dues-paying member of such an organization usually means that the builder is an established member of the community who cares about the industry as a whole, not just his or her bottom line.
 The HBA offers its members the latest educational programs, including those that provide information on how to serve you better.

 Step-By-Step Guide to Building a New Home: